(This page revised January 11, 2023)

 Over the next year, we plan to attend the shows listed below.
 (The yellow highlight marks the next upcoming show.)
-Richard will be regrinding nibs and diagnosing nib ailments for walk-up clients, and Barbara will keep track of whose pens Richard will be working on.
+I will be regrinding nibs and diagnosing nib ailments for walk-up clients, and Barbara will keep track of whose pens I will be working on.
 Look for our banner (shown below, in the “Table Talk” FAQ section) on the wall over our table.
 We hope to see you there!